SQLDBAWithABeard/SocialStats/readme.md

 If you want to replicate this project you need some infra
 - An Azure Function app - PowerShell - I'd set this up to use a managed identity

-- An Azure SQL Database - There is a SQL Project that you can use to deploy the database in the repository, altough it is just a single table.
+- An Azure SQL Database - There is a SQL Project that you can use to deploy the database in the repository, although it is just a single table.

 - An Azure Function App setting for `SqlConnectionString` with the details of the database.
 We suggest using